haiquangtran/Exam-Notes/MicrosoftCertificationNotes/Azure-Administrator-Associate-Notes.md

         - Put IP address and the other options of the on-premise site when creating it.
       - [In Azure] Add connections to local gateway to network gateway
         -  Go to Local gateway > connections > add connection: to network gateway
-      - [In on-premise site] Windows server located in AWS
+      - [In on-premise site] Windows server located in AWS, this acts as a router to the customer's other machines (Acting as the customer on-premise site)
       - [In on-premise site] Install routing services on the Windows Server.
 Ensure the routing is in place
         - Ensure you tick VPN option in Windows Server
       - [In on-premise site] Create the virtual private connection